IceHe/lib/snips/markdown/markdown-style-guide.md

     - format the item be defined as either of bold, link or code
     - separate the item from the definition with a colon and a space `:` .
-    - don’t align definitions as it is harder to maintain and does not show on the HTML output
+    - don't align definitions as it is harder to maintain and does not show on the HTML output

 _Good_